pubkey/rxdb/docs-src/rx-storage.md

 To use RxDB on the server side, the MongoDB RxStorage provides a way of having a secure, scalable and performant storage based on the popular MongoDB NoSQL database [Read more](./rx-storage-mongodb.md)

+### DenoKV

+To use RxDB in Deno.
+The DenoKV RxStorage provides a way of having a secure, scalable and performant storage based on the Deno Key Value Store.
+[Read more](./rx-storage-denokv.md)

 ### FoundationDB

 To use RxDB on the server side, the FoundationDB RxStorage provides a way of having a secure, fault-tolerant and performant storage.
 [Read more](./rx-storage-foundationdb.md)